Eva Burrows: Honours

 In the Australia Day Honours of 1986, Burrows was appointed an Officer of the Order of Australia (AO) with the citation "In recognition of service to the temporal and spiritual welfare of the community and to social justice as the world leader of the Salvation Army".
 In 1994 it was upgraded to Companion of the Order of Australia (AC).

-In 1988, Burrows became an Honorary Doctor of Liberal Arts at Ewha Womans University in Seoul, and was awarded an Honorary LLD from Asbury University in the USA in 1988.
+In 1988, Burrows became an Honorary Doctor of Liberal Arts at Ewha Womans University in Seoul, and was awarded an Honorary LLD from Asbury University in the US in 1988.
 In December 1993, she received an honorary Doctor of Philosophy from her alma mater, the University of Queensland.

 On 1 January 2001, Burrows received a Centenary Medal "[f]or service to the Australian community".
 In the same year she was also inducted to the Victorian Honour Roll of Women.

 Burrows was inducted into the Queensland Business Leaders Hall of Fame in 2012.

 On Friday 3 July 2015 (AEST), three months after her death, Burrows was awarded the highest honour of the Salvation Army posthumously, the "Order of the Founder" in a ceremony at Boundless, in London which celebrated 150 years of the Salvation Army.
 The award was received by Commissioner Tidd on behalf of the Burrows family.

+The Eva Burrows College is named after her.
+It was established in 2018 following the merger of two existing colleges and operates in Sydney, Melbourne, and online, providing education and training for Salvation Army officers, employees and volunteers.